openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Allocate IP address in management network for NSX metadata proxy --
    automatic IP address allocation, if disabled then user have to manually specify IP address, netmask and gateway to avoid possible collisions.

 #.
+Certificate for metadata proxy -- certificate in PEM format that will be
+   used to secure connection between metadata proxy and metadata agent (NSX Edge).

+#.
+Private key -- key that was used to generate aforementioned certificate.

+#.
+Metadata allowed ports -- comma separated list of TCP port allowed access to
+   the metadata proxy, in addition to 80, 443 and 8775.

+#.
 Metadata portgroup MoRef ID -- portgroup MoRef ID for metadata proxy service.